Why We Need to re-teach the Art of the Question

-In a world increasingly shaped by artificial intelligence—where answers are instantaneous and information is abundant—it is no longer enough to simply know.
+In a world increasingly shaped by artificial intelligence—where answers are instantaneous and information is abundant—it is no longer enough simply to know.
 What matters now is knowing what to ask.

 If we are to prepare students for a future that is not only AI-literate but also critically, ethically, and creatively fluent, we must return to one of the most fundamental intellectual tools we possess: the question.